 The AIFC Court considers disputes based on English procedural law principles.
 The judgments issued by this court are directly enforceable in Kazakhstan.

 20.3 Judges

-District, specialized inter-district and regional court judges are appointed by the president based on a recommendation of the Supreme Judicial Council.
-Supreme Court judges are appointed by the Senate from among nominees the president has selected based on recommendations of the Supreme Judicial Council.
+The president appoints district, specialized interdistrict and regional court judges based on a recommendation of the Supreme Judicial Council.
+The Senate appoints Supreme Court judges from